Clipto-Platform/clipto-design-doc/README.md

 - Request Creation: When the user submits the request, the request gets stored without on-chain verification as an `unverified request`.
 When the user completes the transaction, the backend/server will be able to catch the `NewRequest` event and update the request which can be made `verified`.

-- Request Completion / Refund: The transaction initiated for these operations would not require any direct API calls with the backend, the backend just have to listen to their respective events and update the database thereon.
+- Request Completion / Refund: The transaction initiated for these operations would not require any direct API calls with the backend, the backend just has to listen to their respective events and update the database thereon.

-The validity of the data in the database can also be verified by using the Graph which can be called via a Schedule which then can sync the data from Graph and the database (extreme condition only)
+The validity of the data in the database can also be verified by using the Graph which can be called via a Scheduler which then can sync the data from Graph and the database (extreme condition only)

 The above method can solve API security as well as improve user interaction.
 If implemented, the user can move on from the website instead of waiting for the transaction on the chain to be completed.
 The frontend would still be waiting for the confirmation but the backend won't need to rely on the website for data sync and updates.

 The above workflow can be visualized as below diagram